dkalowsk/drafts/linter_unification.md

-of code currently disabling external tooling, remove any possible confusion towards the action happening, and finally be assured that the requested action will be supported across all compilers (even if the external tooling does not in it's current state).
+of code currently disabling external tooling, remove any possible confusion towards the action happening, and finally be assured that the requested action will be supported across all compilers (even if the external tooling does not in tools current state).

-This paper uses the term `external tooling` to indicate an application that parses C++ source code to walk an Abstract Syntax Tree (AST) to conduct some transformation or analysis other than an Immediate Representation.
+This paper uses the term `external tooling` to indicate an application that parses C++ source code to walk an Abstract Syntax Tree (AST) to conduct some transformation or analysis other than an Immediate Representation (IR).

 ## Background